Soneso/stellar_flutter_sdk/example/README.md

-# Stellar Flutter SDK Demo
+# Stellar Flutter SDK Demo App

 This is an example app showing how to integrate and use the stellar flutter sdk.